makersmansion/makersmansion/src/weekly/2022/week-50/index.md

 **Success is about HOW you work, not what you do**

 Whenever I start a new initiative, I begin with setting expectations for myself before diving into it.
-That's why I take no more than two days to do these three things:
+That's why I take two days to do these three things:

 1) **Dream**.
 I envision what my life will look like in six months—emotional
 2) **Plan**.
 I map out the major milestones—logical